All About Michigan Handle And Revenue

 Near the end of 2019, the state legislature legalized a raft of gambling options, including in-person and online sports gambling, iGaming and fantasy sports.
 Commercial and tribal casinos could have retail sports betting and Michigan sportsbook apps.
 The first in-person sports bet was made in March 2020 and online sports gambling launched in early 2021.

-Michigan Sports Betting, October vs. September
+Michigan Sports Betting, November vs. October

 Total handle